Temporary public art commission for Plymouth Art Weekender 2019 – Open Brief

 Experience of working in the public realm is not essential, but is favourable.
 Please reference this in your application and explain why you feel your work may be suitable.

-- No more than 600 words, explaining your interest in this opportunity, how you would approach the commission
+- No more than 600 words, explaining your interest in this opportunity, how you would approach the commission, and briefly outline the budget (incl any further funding sought/awarded)

 - No more than 300 words, explaining your experience of and/or interest in working with community groups